 Are you looking for solutions to your legal problems?

 If you want an established and professional law firm with friendly lawyers and staff who are easy to talk to, you’ve come to the right place.
-At Eduardo Ferszt Attorney at Law LLC we represent clients with diverse legal problems in several different types of law.
-Whether you have questions about a car accident, personal injury, drunk driving or any other type of legal matter,.
+At Eduardo Ferszt Attorney at Law LLC we represent clients with diverse legal problems in several different areas of law.
+Whether you have questions about a car accident, personal injury, drunk driving or any other type of legal matter, please contact us today for a free consultation on all criminal and traffic matters.
 Whatever legal problem you might have, our attorneys and staff want to help you.
 Call us now!

 Mr. Ferszt is a regularly featured guest on a variety of spanish speaking radio stations and has been called upon to to offer legal opinion on various media outlets in the Aurora CO metro area.
 Mr. Ferszt has previously served as an approved attorney for the Colorado Alternate Defense Counsel, and has otherwise represented thousands of everyday people in the majority of State and Federal Courts here in Colorado.
 The law office is centrally located and attends phone calls on weekends and after hours.

 A: Blood alcohol level (BAC) is a term used to describe the level of alcohol in the bloodstream of a person arrested for drunk driving.
 It is used in court as evidence of that offense.
 The most common method of determining BAC is through a breath test, although blood and urine testing is done in some instances.
-If the level is found to be at or over .10, or .08 in some states, the test results can establish a presumption of impairment.
+If the level is found to be at or over .08 here in Colorado, the test results can establish a presumption of impairment.

 A: Although the answer can vary by state, in many cases, a refusal is itself a criminal violation subject to stiff penalties.
 In addition, if the case against you is proven, there may be additional penalties for the refusal, above and beyond those for the drunk driving offense.